 You don’t have to become an artist or a musician to experience flow.
-Be relaxed, yet alert and don’t worry or complain about how you’re performing.
+Be relaxed, yet alert and don’t worry about how you’re performing.
 Keep going with it!
+You must be having fun if you want to get into “the zone”.
 Flow is a state of mind– not a time of the month.
-You must be having fun if you want to get into “the zone”.

-Flow will give you an intense sensation of happiness and freedom while you are having a good time working on your craft.
+Flow will give you an intense sensation of happiness and freedom while you are having fun working on your craft.
 Learning how to take control of this mental state can have an astonishing impact on your life.

 When you are not in flow: